 You can see more about our Seoul Hanbok rental experience here.

 Gyeonbokgung Palace, despite being destroyed several times, is the largest and greatest of Seoul’s Five Grand Palaces.
 Gyeongbokgung, which means “palace greatly blessed by Heaven,” was built in the heart of Seoul surrounded by Mount Bugaksan and Mount Namsan.
 The palace was the main royal palace of the Joseon dynasty.
 You can easily spend 2 hours here as it’s absolutely stunning. make sure to rent a hanbok and you even get a free entry!

 3. Bukchon Hanok Village

-Bukchon Hanok Village lies in a hilly neighborhood north of Cheonggyecheon Stream and between two royal palaces, Gyeongbokgung Palace and Changdeokgung Palace.
-Bukchon means “northern village” and in this quaint neighborhood you will experience the Korean village environment, composed of lots of alleys and hanok (traditional Korean house).
+Bukchon Hanok Village lies in a hilly neighbourhood north of Cheonggyecheon Stream and between two royal palaces, Gyeongbokgung Palace and Changdeokgung Palace.
+Bukchon means “northern village” and in this quaint neighbourhood you will experience the Korean village environment, composed of lots of alleys and hanok (traditional Korean house).
 The village is preserved to show a 600-year-old urban environment. overlooking modern skyscrapers.

 4. Dongdaemun Design Plaza

 Dongdaemun Design Plaza (DDP) is the newest and most iconic landmark of the Korean design industry.
 DDP serves as a key venue for design-related shows and conferences, exhibitions, and other events and gatherings.
 Designed by world-renowned architect, Zaha Hadid, DDP is the world’s largest atypical architecture.
 When strolling around we also came across a really nice market and a lot of yummy looking food in the food trucks.
 It’s easy to spend a couple of hours here.